 A concentration in Defense & Intelligence can be added to your certificate by completing the following two electives:

-The GIS classes in Virginia are intense three consecutive day sessions offered at the George Mason University Prince William Campus in Manassas.
+The GIS classes in Virginia are intense three consecutive day sessions offered at the George Mason University Science and Technology Campus (formerly Prince William) in Manassas.
 Each class is held in a state of the art lab with large individual student workstations.
-Companies/agencies interested in GIS training and workforce development can bring the program in-house or may host classes at our Prince William location.
+Companies/agencies interested in GIS training and workforce development can bring the program in-house or may host classes at our Science and Technology location.
 Contact the Office of Continuing Professional Education at 703-993-8337 or e-mail Jeanne Spencer email@example.com.